igncp/encina/Readme.md

 ## Development

 Download the repository and use the Makefile.
 For example, `make server` and `make grunt` for the output development.
+To install dev dependencies use: `make`

 ## Author and License